 A surgeons knot is preferable as it allows for faster adjustment on the go, without the need of removing the boot.
 If you need to really tighten your boots you can insert a surgeons knot before passing through each eyelet.
 Be aware that doing this will allow almost no room for foot expansion.
 Try at home wearing your walking shoes for a few hours to see how they feel and adjust as necessary.

 Certain techniques can alleviate pressure on the foot by creating “windows” in the lacing pattern.
-The image on the right demonstrates how you can create a window at the very front of the boot.
+The image below demonstrates how you can create a window at the very front of the boot.

 Windows can be created anywhere on the lacing run and can be tied off using surgeons knots if you wish (a surgeons knot can however add tension in the lacing where you may not want it).
 Remember, you don’t have to use all the eyelets on your boots, the above technique shows how you can miss out the bottom eyelets.

 These techniques are designed to prevent both heel lift and forward movement of the foot in the boot, especially when descending steep hills.
 The first pattern starts with a surgeons knot and creates a window at the top of the boot.
-On the speed lace sections you can then pass the laces back through the sides (as demonstrated on the right).
+On the speed lace sections you can then pass the laces back through the sides (as demonstrated below).

 The next step (below) is to tie off, starting with a surgeon knot again.
 This uses a cantilever effect, drawing the cuff of the boot together tightly to stop heel slippage.